anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   specified pledge into a "TOFU" device with minimal mitigation against MiTM registrars.
 Bearer vouchers are out of scope.

+# Changes since RFC8366

+{{?RFC8366}} was published in 2018 during the development of {{BRSKI}},
+{{ZERO-TOUCH}} and other work-in-progress efforts.
+Since then the industry has matured significantly, and the in-the-field activity which this document supports has become known as _onboarding_ rather than _bootstrapping_.

+The focus of {{BRSKI}} was onboarding of ISP and Enterprise owned wired routing and switching equipment, with IoT devices being a less important aspect.
+{{ZERO-TOUCH}} has focused upon onboarding of CPE equipment like cable modems and other larger IoT devices, again with smaller IoT devices being of less import.

+Since {{BRSKI}} was published there is now a mature effort to do application-level onboarding of constrained IoT devices defined by The Thread and Fairhair (now OCF) consortia.
+The {{cBRSKI}} document has defined a version of {{BRSKI}} that is useable over constrained 802.15.4 networks using CoAP and DTLS, while {{?I-D.selander-ace-ake-authz}} provides for using CoAP and EDHOC on even more constrained devices with very constrained networks.

+{{PRM}} has created a new methodology for onboarding that does not depend upon a synchronous connection between the Pledge and the Registrar.
+This mechanism uses a mobile Registrar Agent that works to collect and transfer signed artifacts via physical travel from one network to another.

+Both {{cBRSKI}} and {{PRM}} require extensions to the Voucher Request and the resulting Voucher.
+The new attribtes are required to carry the additional attributes and describe the extended semantics.
+In addition {{cBRSKI}} uses the serialization mechanism described in {{YANGCBOR}} to produce significantly more compact artifacts.

+When the process to define {{cBRSKI}} and {{PRM}} was started, there was a belief that the appropriate process was to use the {{?RFC8040}} _augment_ mechanism to further extend both the voucher request {{BRSKI}} and voucher {{RFC8366}} artifacts.
+However, {{PRM}} needs to extend an enumerated type with additional values and _augment_ can not do this, so that was initially the impetus for this document.

+An attempt was then made to determine what would happen if one wanted to have a constrained version of the {{PRM}} voucher artifact.
+The result was invalid YANG, with multiple definitions of the core attributes from the {{RFC8366}} voucher artifact.
+After some discussion, it was determined that the _augment_ mechanism did not work, nor did it work better when {{RFC8040}} yang-data was replaced with the {{RFC8971}} structure mechanisms.

+After significant discussion the decision was made to simply roll all of the needed extensions up into this document as "RFC8366bis".

+This document therefore represents a merge of YANG definitions from {{RFC8366}}, the voucher-request from {{BRSKI}}, and then extensions to each of these from {{cBRSKI}} and {{PRM}}.
+There are some difficulties with this approach: this document does not attempt to establish rigorous semantic definitions for how some attributes are to be used, referring normatively instead to the other relevant documents.

 # Voucher Artifact {#voucher}

 The voucher's primary purpose is to securely assign a pledge to an